zcrayman/tut-data/3/README.ftl.md

 It is important to have an understanding of how your object is being mapped against the database and test that it meets your expectations.
 If you know how and why the mapping is occurring you can create indexes and other optimisations and be safe in the knowledge that the data is where you expect it to be.
 You may also access the data outside of the JPA provider, directly querying the database.

-This test is making use of an existing helper class `JPAAssertions` which uses both Hibernate and JDBC to inspect what has been done to the database schema.
+This test is making use of an existing helper class `JPAAssertions` .

     <@snippet "src/test/java/com/yummynoodlebar/persistence/integration/OrderMappingIntegrationTests.java" "assertion"  "complete"/>